kellsaro/docs/docs/README.md

 Since the challenge is great, we have to build the solution in community.
 We believe that a successful open source project provides confidence, facilitates creating a broad community, where everyone can share answers to questions, suggestions, and improvements to the platform.

 We encourage the community to join the initiative and contribute to the dissemination of the project, sharing integration experiences, collaborating in the detection and resolution of errors or contributing to the development of the project.
-We hope that those who join us enjoy the collaborative work and the challenge of achieving something innovative and useful that can potentially serve many others.
+We hope that those who join us enjoy the collaborative work and the challenge of achieving something innovative and useful that can potentially serve to many others.